 Tokyo has six flower towns, including Asakusa, Akasaka, and Shimbashi.
 Although one district in Tokyo is credited with the first official female geisha, that culture declined a bit.
 Although it’s had a revival, it doesn’t compare to Kyoto.

 As the old capital of Japan, Kyoto has five flower towns, known as the gokagai (the five flower towns), although it had a sixth one until fairly recently.
-It’s most popular town is Gion Kobu.
+Its most famous town is Gion Kobu.
 These geisha towns are quite prestigious and usually frequented by powerful politicians and businessmen.

-So how does a regular Japanese resident or average tourist experience a geisha performance?
+How does a regular Japanese resident or average tourist experience a performance?

 One option is to book one through a travel agency or hotel, specifically a traditional Japanese hotel.